Wind Jet

 Wind Jet S.p.A. was an Italian low-cost airline based in Catania, Italy.
-It was founded in 2003, following the disbandment of Air Sicilia by current CEO Antonino Pulvirenti, also owner of football team Calcio Catania.
+It was founded in January 2003, following the disbandment of Air Sicilia by Antonino Pulvirenti, entrepreneur and for some years also owner of football team Calcio Catania.
+The registered office was in the city and the operational bases were at the airport of the same city and of Palermo, the capital of Sicily.
+It was 100% owned by the Finaria Group, Pulvirenti-owned holding.
 On 11 August 2012 the airline ceased operations until further notice due to financial troubles.
-At that time it was the third-largest Italian airline by passenger numbers, and operated national and European flights primarily from its hub in Catania.
+At that time it was the third-largest Italian airline by passenger numbers, and operated national and European flights primarily from its most important hub, Catania.